CJWorkbench/cjworkbench/integrationtests/git-server/modules/columnchart/README.rst

 1. Check out the columnchart repository in a sibling directory to your checked-out Workbench code.
 2. Start Workbench with ``CACHE_MODULES=false bin/dev``
-3. In a separate tab in the Workbench directory, run ``pipenv run ./manage.py develop-module ../columnchart https://github.com/CJWorkbench/columnchart.git``
+3. In a separate tab in the Workbench directory, run ``bin/dev develop-module columnchart``
 4. Edit this code; the module will be reloaded in Workbench immediately
 5. When viewing the chart in Workbench, modify parameters to re-render JSON and refresh the page to load new HTML